As Pandemic Spreads, The Developing World Looks Like The Next Target

 Analysts caution that it's impossible to predict with certainty which countries will be hit hardest and which may be able to mount an effective defense.

-But a list of vulnerable nations includes countries with huge populations and widespread poverty, such as India, Indonesia, Pakistan, Nigeria and Brazil.
+But a list of vulnerable nations includes countries with huge populations and widespread poverty, such as Brazil, India, Indonesia, Nigeria and Pakistan.

 So far, few cases